conglomerate/wan-optimizer-onug-spring-2014/README.md

 infeasible.

 The third challenge is to integrate the new SDN WAN functionality into the existing branch and data center networks.
-For concreteness, we used an example enterprise network to ensure realism.
+To ensure realism, we gathered requirements and constraints from a real enterprise network.
 In this network, an MPLS router in each branch and in the data center terminate each of the WAN connections.
 The enterprise network imposes a constraint that these MPLS routers may not be replaced by SDN switches.